raksonibs/docker_base_images/README.md

-The Dockerfiles in this repo are built and published publicly at https://hub.docker.com/r/voxmedia
+The Dockerfiles in this repo are built and published into our private docker repo at https://docker.voxops.net.
+All images are tagged `voxmedia/image_name:A.B.C`, where `A.B.C` is the image version.
+Images should use [semantic versioning](https://semver.org).

 ## Ruby base image